dinphil/code-weekend/Markdown/Code Weekend.md

 Once you fire up Terminal or Command Prompt (on Windows, you'll later need to run cmd.exe by right clicking on the shortcut and clicking Run as Administrator, you'll know it's running as Admin if your path ends in `../system32`), here's how you get around:

 - `ls` (`DIR` on Windows) lists all the files in the current folder
 - `cd` allows you to change directory.
-So `cd Documents` will move into the folder Documents, if there is such a folder in teh current directory.
+So `cd Documents` will move into the folder Documents, if there is such a folder in the current directory.
 You can check this by using `ls` (`DIR` on windows).
 To move up a directory, say back to where you were before you went into Documents, type in `cd ../`.
 - `mkdir` allows you to make a folder in the current directory.
 So `mkdir New` makes a folder named 'New'.
 - `mv` (`move` on windows) will let you move files and folders.
 In Terminal you can do `mv ~/Desktop/MyFile.rtf /Volumes/Backup/MyFolder` to move MyFile.rtf.
 On Windows `move c:\windows\temp\*.* c:\temp` will move everything from `C:\windows\temp` to `C:\temp`. `*` works as a wildcard operator here.